J-Kappes/manual/source/chapters/user_interface.rst

    EQ Controls

+.. hint:: To make the gain and/or equalizer automatically reset whenever a new
+          track is loaded go to :menuselection:`Preferences --> Equalizers -->
+          Miscellaneous`.

 **Gain Knob**
   The gain knob (orange) above the volume fader allows you to adjust the gain applied to the deck.
   Use this to compensate for the differences in recording levels between tracks.